 Boating in the open water always carries the risk of a fatal drowning accident.
 If someone dies in a boating accident, the surviving family members can file a wrongful death lawsuit for compensation to cover the loss of financial support and funeral costs.

-Our personal injury lawyers discuss the frequently asked questions about garage door accidents:
+Our California personal injury attorneys discuss the frequently asked questions about garage door accidents:

 - 1. Can I file a lawsuit after a boating accident?